The short answer to this question is that they lack spiritual understanding.

 And, finally, they don’t really know what a “rapture” is—they think it applies only to a single group of people.
 Some even claim that, because the English word “rapture” doesn’t appear in their English translations of scripture, it must be false.
 That comes from the shallowest of intellectual activity.
 The scriptures were not inspired in English, so what must be understood is what the word itself means, and then the meaning of that word discerned in what the scriptures state.

 The word “rapture” means “to be caught up, or carried away.”
-That is exactly what happens each and every time a believer physically dies—his soul is caught up, or “raptured” to heaven.
-So, the rapture of the bride has been happening since Acts 2, when the Holy Spirit was poured out as the New Covenant.
+That is exactly what happens each and every time someone with the Holy Spirit physically dies—his soul is caught up, or “raptured” to heaven.
+So, the rapture of the bride has been happening since Acts 2, when the seal of the Holy Spirit was poured out as the New Covenant of marriage to Messiah Yahoshua, the Lamb.

 What erroneously gets labeled the “rapture of the bride” is, specifically, the final day of the barley harvest, when the barley (bride) that remains in the field is all gathered together at once.
 But, every believer who has died has already been raptured.